5 Simple ways to manage your Diabetic lifestyle.

 Monitor Long Term Control with HbA1C Levels

 The molecule Haemoglobin A1c, or HbA1C, is the percentage of the haemoglobin in the red blood cells that have glucose bound to it, providing an average measurement of the blood glucose levels during the last 2-3 months.
 The higher the glucose in your blood, the higher the presence of HbA1c.
-In order to provide a good summary of how good your diabetic control has been during that time, HbA1C has to be monitored at regular intervals – every 3 to 6 months in all people living with diabetes.
+In order to provide a good summary of how good your Diabetic control has been during that time, HbA1C levels have to be monitored at regular intervals – every 3 to 6 months in all people living with Diabetes.
 Elevated HbA1C levels can provide early warning of future complications.
-So, if HbA1C levels elevate, your doctor will recommend appropriate treatment measures for better diabetes management.
+So, if HbA1C levels elevate, your doctor will recommend appropriate treatment measures for better Diabetic management.
 Remember that HbA1C is not the same as your glucose level.